arkadiuszpasek/timer/README.md

 The mobile version currently is a bit simplified compared to web version.
 Check it [here](https://github.com/arkadiuszpasek/timer-native/)

-~~It uses unsplash api, so that you get a random background every time!~~ It didn't look great with background image

 ### Functionalities added:

 - [x] Different finish sounds
 - [x] Dark theme

-## How to run this project:
+## How to run this project locally:

 - Clone the repository and navigate there
 - Run `npm install` and if everything installed succesfully: run `npm start` to run the application